HorizonEmuTeam/Horizon-Emu/README.md

 `Settings For X11`

 In the X11 settings tab you will be greeted with settings transferred from Termux-x11 Preferences.

-## Dynarec and other's emulator settings
+`Dynarec and other emulator's settings`

 Moved to environment configuration, works in manual format.
 ## Launch script output
 You can check the operation of the container, and so on.